 March 14-16, 2017 Stage Stop Inn, Choteau, MT

-The Crown Managers Partnership is partnering with the United States Forest Service on the 2017 CMP Forum.
+The Crown Managers Partnership partnered with the United States Forest Service on the 2017 CMP Forum.
 The 2017 Forum was generously funded by the United States Forest Service.

 The objectives of the workshop were:

 1) Provide awareness and understanding of the vulnerabilities of drought to key resources within forest, range/agriculture, and riparian systems.

 2) Share and learn from a wide range of agency and private land owners on existing collaboration and management for drought.

 3) Learn about and consider adaptation strategies and actions that can be applied to management on specific sites or general situations of private, state, tribal, and federal lands.

 Welcoming Remarks - Bill Avey, Forest Supervisor, Helena Lewis and Clark National Forest

 Defining Drought - Chad McNutt, National Oceanic and Atmospheric Administration's (NOAA) National Integrated Drought Information System (NIDIS)

 Montana Climate (past and future) trends and meteorological influences to drought - Nick Silverman, MT State Climate Office